carolleps/My-projects/README.md

 # My-projects
-This is a folder with projects I've been working lately
+This is a repository with projects I've been working lately

 ## Portfolio
 Projects I consider to be a good sample of my knowledge